roytang/blog/collections/quotes/notes/2018/02/968394318707703808/index.md

 - type: facebook
   url: https://www.facebook.com/stephen.roy.tang/posts/10156450346678912
 tags:
+- life
-- quotes
+- time
 ---

 “I wish life was not so short,' he thought.
-'Languages take such a time, and so do all the things one wants to know about.” ― J.R.R.
+'Languages take such a time, and so do all the things one wants to know about.”

+-- J.R.R.
 Tolkien